Clifford Kolmogorov-Arnold Networks: Methodology

-where $\text{SiLU}_{\Cl}$ denotes the dimension-wise application of the SiLU function.
+where $\text{SiLU}_{\Cl}$ denotes the component-wise application of the SiLU function on each element of $x \in \Cl$ independently.

-\subsection{\texorpdfstring{\ac{cliffkan}}{ClKAN} uniform grid}
+\subsection{\texorpdfstring{\ac{cliffkan}}{ClKAN} Uniform Grid}

 To construct a learnable activation function \mbox{$\Cl \rightarrow \Cl$}, we need to combine multiple \acp{rbf}.
-The \acp{rbf} have to be centered around grid points, so we need to define a grid where each grid point $g$ is also an element of the same underlying Clifford algebra $g \in \Cl$.
+The \acp{rbf} have to be centered around grid points, so we need to define a grid where each grid point $g$ is also an element of the same underlying Clifford Algebra $g \in \Cl$.

-In \ac{cvkan} for complex numbers this grid was defined as a uniform grid with $N_g \times N_g$ grid points $g \in \sC$ within some fixed ranges, e.g. $[-2-2i, 2+2i]$, to likely fall inside the grid of the next layer after batch normalization changes the distribution to $\mu=0, \sigma=1$.
+In \ac{cvkan} for complex numbers this grid was defined as a uniform grid with $N_g \times N_g$ grid points $g \in \sC$ within some fixed ranges, e.g. $[-2-2i, 2+2i]$, to likely fall inside the grid of the next layer after batch normalization changes the distribution to mean $\mu=0$ and standard deviation $\sigma=1$.
 This also allows to use a fixed grid range and not rely on grid extension \cite{liu2025,moody2025automatic} or learnable grid offsets \cite{zheng2025free} that might slow down or complicate the learning process.

 This approach can be intuitively transferred to \ac{cliffkan}.
-Let $D$ be the dimensionality of Clifford algebra $\Cl$.
+Let $D$ be the dimensionality of Clifford Algebra $\Cl$.
 For example $D=2$ for complex numbers and $D=4$ for quaternions.
-Then the grid $G$ consists of $(N_g)^D$ grid points \mbox{g $\in \Cl$}.
-If we adopt the $N_g=8$ number of grid points per dimension from \ac{cvkan}, then for quaternions we end up with a grid of size $8^4 = 8\times 8\times 8\times 8$ and a total of $4096$ grid points $g \in \Cl(0,2)$.
+Then the set of all grid points $G$ consists of $(N_g)^D$ grid points \mbox{g $\in \Cl$}.
+If we adopt $N_g=8$ grid points per dimension from \ac{cvkan}, then for quaternions we end up with a grid of size $8^4 = 8\times 8\times 8\times 8$ and a total of $4096$ grid points $g \in \Cl_{0,2,0}$.

 Consistent with \ac{cvkan} each grid point $g \in G$ is associated with a \ac{rbf} centered around it and thus a learnable weight $w_g \in \Cl$ that controls the influence of the \ac{rbf} at grid point $g$ on the learnable activation function.
 The \ac{rbf} to use can either be the naive \eqref{eq:naiveRBF} or the Clifford \ac{rbf} \eqref{eq:cliffordspaceRBF} to construct the learnable activation function \eqref{eq:cliffordGridNaiveRBF} or \eqref{eq:cliffordGridCliffordRBF}, respectively.